JuliaVlasov/GEMPIC.jl/README.md

 ## Credits

-This is a translation from a Fortran code written by :
+This is a translation from Fortran code [selalib](https://github.com/selalib/selalib) written by :

 - Yaman Güçlü
 - Katharina Kormann